ZoYooJy/PROSAC/README.md

 # PROSAC
-an  algorithm  based on the RANSAC, code from opencv
+an algorithm based on RANSAC, code from opencv related paper: Matching with PROSAC – Progressive Sample Consensus